seuyon0101/aiffel/README.md

 - 11/10 added exploration project no.4

-- 11/22 added exploration project no.5(to be updated)
+- 11/22 added exploration project no.5

+- 11/29 added explroation porject no.6